This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-The compiler might also maintain a symbol table for field names to offsets, and field names will eventually be replaced by offset.
-There is no need to retain them in the program.
+The compiler might also maintain a symbol table of field name -> offset, and the field name will eventually be replaced by the offset.
+There is no need to keep it in the program.

 Function Calls

-Function calls are generally implemented through the function call stack, which is too common to elaborate on.
-Function names are eventually replaced by function addresses.
+Generally implemented through the function call stack, which is too common to elaborate on.
+The function name will eventually be directly replaced by the function address.

 Summary

-Through the above analysis, you may have noticed that in C, symbol names, type names, variable names, function names, structure field names, etc., are all replaced by numbers, addresses, offsets, etc. Losing them does not affect the program’s execution.
+Through the above analysis, I believe you have discovered that symbol names, type names, variable names, function names, structure field names, and other information in C language are all replaced by numbers, addresses, offsets, etc. The absence of these has no impact on program execution.
 Therefore, they are discarded to reduce the size of the binary file.
-For C++, the situation is largely similar.
-C++ only retains some metadata in special cases, such as type_info, and you can manually disable RTTI to ensure that such information is not generated.
+For C++, the situation is basically similar.
+C++ only retains some metadata in special cases, such as type_info, and you can manually choose to disable RTTI to ensure that this information is not generated.

-When do we need to use this information?
+So when do we need to use this information?
 Obviously, the setattr introduced at the beginning requires it.
-When debugging a program, we need to know the variable names, function names, member names, etc., corresponding to an address to facilitate debugging, and we need this information at that time.
-When serializing a structure into json, we need to know its field names, and we need this information.
-When type erasure is performed to void*, we still need to know the actual type it corresponds to, and we need this information at that time.
-In summary, when we need to distinguish what a piece of binary content originally was at runtime, we need this information (of course, we also need it when we want to use this information for code generation at compile time).
+When debugging a program, we need to know the variable name, function name, member name, etc., corresponding to an address to facilitate debugging, so we need it then.
+When serializing a structure to json, we need to know its field names, so we also need this information.
+After type erasure to void*, we still need to know what its actual corresponding type is, so we also need it then.
+In short, whenever we need to distinguish what a string of binary content originally was at runtime, we need this information (of course, if we want to use this information for code generation at compile time, it is also needed).

-The C/C++ compiler does not provide us with an interface to obtain this information, but as mentioned earlier, this information is clearly in the source code.
-Variable names, function names, type names, field names.
+C/C++ compilers do not provide us with interfaces to obtain this information, but as mentioned earlier, this information is clearly in the source code: variable names, function names, type names, field names.
 We can choose to manually understand the code and then manually store the metadata.
-For thousands of classes and dozens of member functions, it might take a few months to write.
-Just kidding, or we can write some programs, such as regular expression matching, to help us obtain this information?
-However, we have a better choice to obtain this information, and that is through the AST.
+Thousands of classes, dozens of member functions, it might take a few months to write.
+Just kidding, or we could write some programs, such as regular expression matching, to help us get this information?
+However, we actually have a better option to get this information, which is through AST.

 AST (Abstract Syntax Tree)

-AST stands for Abstract Syntax Tree.
-It is a data structure used in programming language processing to represent the abstract syntax structure of source code.
-The AST is the result of source code being processed by a parser, capturing the syntactic structure of the code but not all details, such as whitespace or comments.
-In the AST, each node represents a syntactic structure in the source code, such as variable declarations, function calls, loops, etc. These nodes are connected through parent-child and sibling relationships, forming a tree structure that is easier for computer programs to understand and process.
+AST is an abbreviation for Abstract Syntax Tree.
+It is a data structure in programming language processing used to represent the abstract syntactic structure of source code.
+An AST is the result of source code being processed by a parser.
+It captures the grammatical structure of the code but does not include all details, such as whitespace or comments.
+In an AST, each node represents a syntactic construct in the source code, such as variable declarations, function calls, loops, etc. These nodes are connected by parent-child and sibling relationships, forming a tree-like structure that is easier for computer programs to understand and process.
 If you have the clang compiler installed on your computer, you can use the following command to view the syntax tree of a source file:

 clang -Xclang -ast-dump -fsyntax-only <your.cpp>

-The output is as follows, with important information filtered out and irrelevant parts deleted:
+The output is as follows; I have filtered out the important information, and irrelevant parts have been removed:

 |-CXXRecordDecl 0x2103cd9c318 <col:1, col:8> col:8 implicit struct Point